thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

   - Set "<b>Read write</b>" select field to "<b>Read only</b>" option;
   - "<b>Topic</b>" - "<b>v1/devices/me/attributes</b>";
 - Click on "<b>Save item</b>" button.

-Item added.
+Item has been added.

 {% include images-gallery.liquid imageCollection="shared-attributes" %}

-Also, we need to create item on **OPC-UA Device** instance, for this purpose, use the following steps:
+Also, we need to create item on **OPC-UA Device** instance, for this purpose, follow these steps:

 - Go to the "<b>Instance</b>" tab in the side menu and select <b>OPC-UA Device</b>;
 - Click on the "<b>+ New item</b>" in the "<b>Items</b>" section;